Upcoming Deadlines:

 Complete Your Credential

-After completing all six courses, as well as the capstone, you will earn the Public Leadership Credential and have the skills you need to implement strategic and effective policy decisions in your community.
+After completing all six courses and the capstone, you will earn the Public Leadership Credential.
+More importantly, you will possess the knowledge and skills you need to make a positive impact in your work and your community.

 Explore how the PLC could make you a more effective leader.